portsmouth/snelly/README.md

 ## Geometry

 A Snelly scene consists of 3d objects defined by a mathematical signed distance function (SDF) written in GLSL code, i.e. where this function is zero corresponds to the surface of the object, and where it is negative is the interior.
-In each scene there can (currently) only exist three objects: a <a href="docs/API.md/#Metal">Metal</a>, a <a href="docs/API.md/#Dielectric">Dielectric</a>, and a plastic-like <a href="docs/API.md/#Surface">Surface</a> ("uber" material).
+In each scene there can (currently) only exist three such objects: a <a href="docs/API.md/#Metal">Metal</a>, a <a href="docs/API.md/#Dielectric">Dielectric</a>, and a plastic-like <a href="docs/API.md/#Surface">Surface</a> ("uber" material).
+These three materials can freely intersect and embed one another.

-Thus we define the rendered scene geometry by specifying, via the {@link Scene#shader} call, three GLSL functions:
+We define the rendered scene geometry by specifying, via the <a href="docs/API.md/#Scene+shader">Scene.shader</a> call, three GLSL functions:

     - SDF_SURFACE(vec3 X): the SDF of the uber-surface material
     - SDF_METAL(vec3 X): the SDF of the (selected) metal material
     - SDF_DIELECTRIC(vec3 X): the SDF of the (selected) dielectric material

  We use [dat.GUI](https://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage) to provide a simple interactive UI for the scene and renderer state.
 Basic scene controls can be added via the
- UI or animation control over the scene can be coded by adding uniform variables in the SDF functions, and setting them to the corresponding UI values in the {@link Scene#syncShader} function.
+ UI or animation control over the scene can be coded by adding uniform variables in the SDF functions, and setting them to the corresponding UI values in the <a href="docs/API.md/#Scene+syncShader">Scene.syncShader</a> function.

-The details of the properties of the three material types can then be specified in {@link Scene#init} via the {@link Materials} object.
+The details of the properties of the three material types can then be specified in <a href="docs/API.md/#Scene+init">Scene.init</a> via the {@link Materials} object.
 Additional spatial dependence of the material surface properties can be introduced by providing modulating GLSL functions.

 Procedural camera motion and scene animation can be authored (programmatically) via the pre- and post-frame callbacks.